 Welcome back to a thrifty and upcycled How To: Make Magazine Beads.
 Magazine beads are a popular craft amongst children and teens…but in fact they originated in Africa, where people make them for a living.
 So just because children make them in the “Western World”, don’t “knock them” until you have had a go.
 They are fun.
 Easy.
 Frugal.
 Colourful and above all provide a bit of much needed upcycling.
+We love easy Paper Crafts for kids!

 I made mine child friendly – i.e. with a nice wide opening so that my children can manage the beading… but you can make them as neat as you like – using a toothpick as a centre.
+More great recycled crafts for kids here.

 You can either watch the How To Make Paper Beads Video.. or follow the steps and photos outlined below!